meanderingstream/ml_bias_risk_preso/ml_product_mgmt.md

 * Differential Privacy

---  Aims to provide means to maximize the accuracy of queries from statistical databases while minimizing the chances of identifying its records.

--- Differential privacy mechanisms operate by introducing randomness into the results of queries on underlying confidential data.
-Because of the randomness, an observer of the queries faces ambiguity when trying to reconstruct what the confidential data must have been in order to produce the observed results.
+-- Introducing randomness into the results of queries on underlying confidential data.
+Because of the randomness, an observer of the queries faces ambiguity when trying to reconstruct

 ---